Ghost in the Shell (1995)

 Kusanagi: “We do have the right to resign if we choose.
 Provided we give back our cyborg shells and the memories they hold.
 Just as there are many parts needed to make a human a human, there’s a remarkable number of things needed to make an individual what they are.
 A face to distinguish yourself from others.
 A voice you aren’t aware of yourself.
 The hands you see when you awaken.
 The memories of childhood, the feelings of the future.
 That’s not all.
 There’s the expanse of the data-net my cyber brain can access.
 All of that goes into making me what I am, giving rise to a consciousness that I call me.
 And simultaneously confining me within set limits.”

-On the other hand, Kusanagi is a female cyborg in a genre that favors the male going back as long as they were part of SF (the earliest example I’ve been able to find is Edgar Allan Poe's “The Man that was Used Up" (1839)).
-She’s both hyper-sexualized and sexless, defiant of all societal restriction based on gender-roles.
+Kusanagi is a female Cyborg in a genre that favors the male going back as long as they were part of SF (the earliest example I’ve been able to find is Edgar Allan Poe's “The Man that was Used Up" (1839)).
+She’s both Hyper-Sexualized and Sexless, defiant of all Societal Restrictions based on Gender-Roles.
 Even though she a woman, she’s the team’s Second-in-Command, and all others, even her boss, Chief Nakamura (Simon Prescott), are deferential to her.
-The increasing unimportance of gender in Cyberspace is made clear when Nakamura is obligated to justify pronouns when the Puppet Master is captured, "Its original sex remains undetermined and the use of the term ‘he’ is merely a nickname the good doctor has given it."
+The increasing unimportance of Gender in Cyberspace is made clear when Nakamura is obligated to justify pronouns when the Puppet Master is captured, "Its original sex remains undetermined and the use of the term ‘he’ is merely a nickname the good doctor has given it."
 The body that the Puppet Master is trapped in is female (and naked, and voluptuous) but when the Puppet Master finally speaks, the voice is male (Tom Wyner).

 5. The larger franchise

-Mamoru Oshii also made the sequel to this film, “Ghost in the Shell 2: Innocence” (2004) and then revised this first film with more advanced 3-D modeling technology as “Ghost in the Shell: 2.0” (2008, but I have to say, prefer the original).
+Mamoru Oshii also made the sequel to this film, “Ghost in the Shell 2: Innocence” (2004, I haven’t seen it) and then revised this first film with more advanced 3-D modeling technology as “Ghost in the Shell: 2.0” (2008, but I have to say, prefer the original).
 All the other animes in the franchise were done by other hands, each new creators’ style was different, but all played closer to the look of this film than the original Manga.
-None are faithful adaptations of the original Manga, and each changed character histories, the World, and plot elements from the other animes (this is even evident when comparing the two Oshii films to each other).
-Surprisingly, they manage to do this without creating any serious confusion within the audience.
+None are faithful adaptations of the original Manga, and each changed Character Histories, the World, and plot elements from the other animes (this is even evident when comparing the two Oshii films to each other).
+Surprisingly, they manage to do this without creating any serious confusion within the Audience.

-The first film mostly side-stepped the issue of wholly autonomous AIs with any level of consciousness, while the TV series has a talking Robot Tanks as part of Section Nine.
-Kusanagi is uncomfortable with them, as she sees conscious AIs as a threat her concept of her human self.
+The first film mostly side-stepped the issue of wholly Autonomous AIs with any level of consciousness until very near the end, while the TV series has a talking Robot Tanks as part of Section Nine.
+Kusanagi is uncomfortable with them, as she sees conscious AIs as a threat her concept of her Human Self.

 The original film twice references 1 Corinthians 13 but, notably, only two lines: